-Center Board is composed of undergraduate student executive officers, committee chairs, and a staff advisor.
-Center Board's major function is to plan and coordinate the social programs for the campus and provide a broad range of activities to match the diverse interests of students.
+Muskingum Programming Board (MPB) is composed of undergraduate student executive officers, committee chairs, and a staff advisor.
+MPB's major function is to plan and coordinate social programs for the campus and provide a broad range of activities to match the diverse interests of students.

 Community Standards Board is composed of students, staff and faculty who are charged with the objective of examining behaviors and institutional rules in specific cases in ways that carefully protect a student's rights, both procedural and substantive, while also emphasizing the student's obligation to abide by the community norms that the rules reflect.
-The board has jurisdiction in all disciplinary cases presented to the Board by the Student Life Office.
-The Peer Judicial Board, which has jurisdiction in first-level conduct hearings, is composed of students and advised by a staff advisor.
-Both bodies make recommendations to the Dean of Students or his/her designee who renders final outcomes.
+The Board has jurisdiction in all disciplinary cases presented to the Board by the Student Life Office.
+The Board makes recommendations to the Director of Student Conduct or his/her designee who renders final outcomes.
 The Student Handbook provides greater detail on the behavior education system and serves as the controlling document on this programmatic area for the University.